-- a) It is the intent of this Plan to implement the Town's Transportation Master Plan, as it is amended from time to time, to conform to the York Region Transportation Master Plan and to continuously assess the potential need for adjustments to this Plan in relation to preferred land uses, future development opportunities, and/or related municipal transportation improvements.
-It is the intent of this Plan to: - i.
-Establish an integrated transportation system that accommodates various modes of transportation providing the efficient movement of people and goods; - ii.
-Promote public transit, cycling, and walking as energy efficient, affordable, and accessible forms of travel, ensuring multiple mobility opportunities that link significant community facilities, major development areas, and public uses; - iii.
+- a) It is the intent of this Plan to implement the Town's Transportation Master Plan, as it is amended from time to time, and to continuously assess the potential need for adjustments to this Plan in relation to preferred land uses, future development opportunities, and/or related municipal transportation improvements.
+It is the intent of this Plan to: - Establish an integrated transportation system that accommodates various modes of transportation providing the efficient movement of people and goods; - ii.
+Promote public transit, cycling, and walking as energy efficient, affordable, and accessible forms of travel, ensuring multiple mobility opportunities that link significant community facilities, major development areas, and public uses;

+- iii.
 Protect transportation corridors to facilitate the development of a transportation system that is compatible with and supportive of existing and future land uses, as well as existing and future transportation technologies; and, - iv.
-Ensure that new roads in the Settlement Area are designed in a grid- oriented street network to help distribute traffic evenly and provide access for the future operation of an efficient public transit system. - b) In terms of jurisdictional matters related to the Transportation System, the Federal Government is responsible for rail facilities, the Province has jurisdiction over Provincial Highways and GO Transit, York Region is responsible for Regional Roads and public transit, and the Town is responsible for road infrastructure that serves the East Gwillimbury community. - c) It is the intent of this Plan to provide connected, comfortable, safe and accessible pedestrian and cycling facilities that meet the needs of residents including children youth, seniors and people of all abilities.
+Ensure that new roads in the Settlement Area are designed in a grid- oriented street network to help distribute traffic evenly and provide access for the future operation of an efficient public transit system. - b) In terms of jurisdictional matters related to the Transportation System, the Federal Government is responsible for rail facilities, the Province has jurisdiction over Provincial Highways and GO Transit, York Region is responsible for Regional Roads and public transit, and the Town is responsible for road infrastructure that serves the East Gwillimbury community.